Back in lesson 3 of this series, we saw how different assets can perform differently at different times.

 Asset classes and diversification

-Note the difference between an asset class, and an asset within that class.
+Note the difference between an asset class, and an asset within that class:

-Many new investors think they are well-diversified because they have a portfolio of 20 different companies.
+Some investors think they are well-diversified because they have a portfolio of 20 different companies.

-For example, allocating 20% of your money to equities gives you exposure to the asset class of shares1.
-If you put that 20% into a UK index-tracking fund, it is then further spread across the many companies that make up the index.
-Choose a global tracker fund and it’s spread even more widely.
+If you put that 20% equity allocation into a UK index-tracking fund, then it’s further spread across the many companies that make up the UK index.
+Choose a global tracker fund and your investment is spread even more widely.

-• Vertical diversification helps protect you from stuff like a stock market crash or a property slump – or from missing gains because all your money is in cash.
+- Vertical diversification helps protect you from stuff like a stock market crash or a property slump – or from missing gains because all your money is in cash.

 The philosopher Francis Bacon had all this figured out 400 years ago, writing: